exitus1/Video-Scripts/website.md

  ## DEX

 Decred has built its own DEX using atomic-swap technology.
 This allows users to trade peer-to-peer with no trading fees or KYC.
-DEX development is funded by the Decred Treasury and is completely open-source.
+DEX development is funded by the Decred DAO and is completely open-source.

 ## Dual-Layer Security